Church in Devonport begins.

 Mr. Ron Churcher former music director for many many years at the Baptist Church in Devonport came to ‘help out’ for a few months and stayed for 20 + years.
 Sadly, Ron died

 Thus began a fine tradition of choral singing in the Church.

 In later years the Choir entered the Devonport and Launceston Eisteddfods and always acquitted themselves with distinction.

 The two wars affected the composition of the choir but always it seems that people appeared and it was able to continue.

 A children’s choir is mentioned as singing for morning services in 1906.

-Fortunately the Junior Choir continued and we see further mention of them as a credit and joy in 1925 ,1946 ,1947.
+Fortunately, the Junior Choir continued and we see further mention of them as credit and joy in 1925,1946,1947.

 They sang at morning services, Sunday school anniversaries, musical plays and also achieved success at both the Launceston and Devonport Eisteddfods

 The choir went into recess in 1969 but Mrs. Scott formed another junior Choir in 1984 and this performed wonderfully well until its members reached school leaving age in 1991.

 Today we await another Junior Choir whilst the Senior Choir under the tutelage and baton of Rosie Stapleton continues to enhance our worship with beautiful music and voice.